De novo protein structure prediction: Prediction strategies

-Limitations of De novo Prediction Methods
+Limitations of de novo prediction methods

 A major limitation of de novo protein prediction methods is the extraordinary amount of computer time required to successfully solve for the native conformation of a protein.
 Distributed methods, such as Rosetta@home, have attempted to ameliorate this by recruiting individuals who then volunteer idle home computer time in order to process data.
 Even these methods face challenges, however.
 For example, a distributed method was utilized by a team of researchers at the University of Washington and the Howard Hughes Medical Institute to predict the tertiary structure of the protein T0283 from its amino acid sequence.
 In a blind test comparing the accuracy of this distributed technique with the experimentally confirmed structure deposited within the Protein Databank (PDB), the predictor produced excellent agreement with the deposited structure.
 However, the time and number of computers required for this feat was enormous – almost two years and approximately 70,000 home computers, respectively.

 One method proposed to overcome such limitations involves the use of Markov models (see Markov chain Monte Carlo).
 One possibility is that such models could be constructed in order to assist with free energy computation and protein structure prediction, perhaps by refining computational simulations.
 Another way of circumventing the computational power limitations is using coarse-grained modeling.
 Coarse-grained protein models allow for de novo structure prediction of small proteins, or large protein fragments, in a short computational time.

-CASP
+Structure prediction of de novo proteins

+Another limitation of protein structure prediction software concerns a specific class of proteins, namely de novo proteins.
+Structure prediction software such as AlphaFold rely on co-evolutionary data derived from multiple sequence alignment (MSA) and homologous protein sequences to predict structures of proteins.
+However, per definition, de novo proteins lack homologous sequences, as they are evolutionarily new.
+Thus, structure prediction software which relies on such homology can be expected to perform poorly in predicting structures of de novo proteins.
+To improve accuracy of structure prediction for de novo proteins, new softwares have been developed.
+Namely, ESMFold is a newly developed large language model (LLM) for the prediction of protein structures based solely on their amino acid sequences.
+It can predict a 3D structure of a protein with atomic-level resolution with an input of a single amino acid sequence.

+Critical assessment of protein structure prediction

 “Progress for all variants of computational protein structure prediction methods is assessed in the biannual, community wide Critical Assessment of Protein Structure Prediction (CASP) experiments.
 In the CASP experiments, research groups are invited to apply their prediction methods to amino acid sequences for which the native structure is not known but to be determined and to be published soon.
 Even though the number of amino acid sequences provided by the CASP experiments is small, these competitions provide a good measure to benchmark methods and progress in the field in an arguably unbiased manner.”